It’s a fact that parenting a child is no easy feat. And this becomes increasingly difficult when done alone.

 Unemployment insurance benefits provide temporary income assistance to Indiana workers who have lost their job through no fault of their own — up to $390 per week.

 As a condition of eligibility, you are required by the law to be registered with Indiana’s job matching service, Indiana Career Connect within ten (10) days of filing your claim.

 Frank O’Bannon Grant (formerly the Indiana Higher Education Grant) Program, designed to provide access for needy Indiana students to attend eligible postsecondary institutions.
 The grant is given on a “need-based” basis — up to a maximum of $9,000.

-To qualify, you must submit a valid FAFSA by March 10 of the academic year preceding the academic year you plan to enroll.
+To qualify, you must submit a valid FAFSA by April 15 of the academic year preceding the academic year you plan to enroll.
 Students receiving the Frank O’Bannon Grant are subject to credit completion requirements.